 Chin Chin is a very popular crunchy deep fried snacks in Nigeria.
-Its made primarily from flour, sugar, milk and butter.
-Its also a big party favorite, usually served as appetizer.
+It is made primarily from flour, sugar, milk and butter.
+It is also a big party favorite, usually served as appetizer.
 Chin Chin can be either hard or crunchy.
 In Ghana it is called Achomo.

 - Pour the flour in a big bowl, add baking powder, sugar.
 Mix well and then add the butter/margarine.
 Mix thoroughly with your hands until it looks like fine bread crumbs.

 - If you will be using eggs, beat the eggs and set aside.